 USU Professor and Western SARE Director Receives Conservation Award

-After almost 33 years of dedicated service to agricultural soil and water conservation, Philip Rasmussen — plants, soils and climate professor — was recently recognized for his efforts and given the Graham S. Quate award.
+After almost 33 years of dedicated service to agricultural soil and water conservation, Philip Rasmussen — a Utah State University Plants, Soils and Climate professor — was recently recognized for his efforts and given the Graham S. Quate award.

 This annual award, presented by the Utah Conservation Commission, recognizes exceptional service of an employee of the Utah Department of Agriculture and Food or one of its partners.
 Given each year since 1984, the recipients are those who strive to conserve the land.